YousraAshour/Supervised_machine_learning/README.md

-This is a repo with multiple implementation of machine learning algorithms and optimizers for supervised and un supervised machine learning models
+This is a repo with multiple implementation of machine learning algorithms and optimizers for supervised machine learning models (widly from scratch)